 - Have assets not exceeding £75,000.

-The Homes Administrator who administers the Almshouses is on site most weekdays for approximately four hours and is responsible for running the Cottage Homes and generally acting as a ‘good neighbour’ to the residents.
+The Homes Administrator, who is usually on site every Monday-Thursday either in the mornings or afternoons, is responsible for running the Cottage Homes and generally acting as a ‘good neighbour’ to the residents.
 Full contact details can be found under the 'Contact Us' section.